fazlearefin/ubuntu-dev-machine-setup/README.md

 - will not install some packages like `powertop` for battery economy
 - will install and configure ssh server

+## What gets installed and cofigured?

+I am a Linux Systems Engineer and my daily job include working with various config management using Ansible.
+So if you are in a similar profession the installed system will suit your needs.
+It is also easy to extend using Ansible roles.

+Summary of packages that get installed and configured:

+- Archiving tools like zip, rar, etc
+- Customization tools like gnome-tweak-tool, etc
+- Power management tools like cpufrequtils, powertop, etc
+- Download utils like aria2, wget, axel, etc
+- Developer tools like awscli, httpie, parallel-ssh, clusterssh, vagrant, virtualbox, etc
+- Google Chrome
+- Atom Editor and Atom packages
+- Git Bash Prompt
+- ssh server
+- zsh shell, antigen plugin manager, oh-my-zsh plugins
+- Powerline Fonts
+- Reduce swappiness for better perfomance
+- Mount /tmp on tmpfs
+- Enable ufw firewall and configure for incoming ssh

 ## Pull Requests and Forks

 You are more than welcome to send any pull requests.
 However, the interntion of this repo is to suit my development needs.
 So it might be better if you *fork* this repo instead for your own needs and personalization.